Gichure/e-procure/README.md

 4. Each microservice can build, test, run, dockerize, deploy & run independently using Docker, Travis and Kubernetes.

 ## Tools & Techologies
--  Spring Boot
+-  Spring Boot for Business Services
 -  Microservices Architecture
--  Spring Cloud
+-  Spring Cloud for MSA
--  MySQL
+-  MySQL for RDBMS
 -  Activiti for BPMN
 -  Mockito for Testing
--  Docker
+-  Docker for Packaging and Deployment
--  Flyway
+-  Flyway for Database Versioning
--  Apache Kafka
+-  Apache Kafka for Messaging
--  Keycloack
+-  Keycloack for Authentication and Authorization
+-  CircleCi for CI/CD
+-  Swagger for API Documentation

 ## Modules
 1. Settings, Parameters and General Setups